 Reading as the kid I used to be (which is partially how I approach all kidlit) and reading as an avid adult reader of kidlit (as I am now), plus reading as an editor (which I get paid to do), I almost invariably feel a greater connection with the protagonist of a story when scenes in which he/she is present are written in either first person or limited third person.
 I think I’m far from alone in this, and I’m certain this is why you really don’t see omniscient POV’s all that often in kidlit today, even in fantasy.

 POV?
 Huh?
 Limited whatsit?
 Ok, let’s back up a bit.

 Point of View, POV for short and when scribbled in the margins of manuscripts, is the technical term for describing who is telling the story and what their relation to the story is.
 This person, if a character in the story, is called the viewpoint character.
 The only other person it can be is the author.

 — Ursula K. Le Guin, Steering the Craft

 First Person: “I” is the viewpoint character.
 All information comes through “I”’s perspective.
-We can only know what "I" thinks, feels, sees, hears, etc. We infer what other characters think though what they say, how they behave, and through what “I” thinks about them.
+We can only know what "I" thinks, feels, sees, hears, etc. We infer what other characters think through what they say, how they behave, and through what “I” thinks about them.

 Limited Third Person: “he” or “she” is the view point character and tells the story.
 Only what they think, feel, perceive etc. is told.
-We infer what other characters think though what they say, how they behave, and through what “he” or “she” thinks/observes about them.
+We infer what other characters think through what they say, how they behave, and through what “he” or “she” thinks/observes about them.